Suskha/TILL/README.md

 # TIL (Today I learned)

-#### This is the repo with learned and problem tackled stuffs in programming and other stufffs.
+#### This is the repo with learned and problem tackled in programming and other stufffs.

 --------------